The Scottish War Memorials Project Forum Index The Scottish War Memorials Project

 MILLAR, WM.
 2nd LT.
 TANK CORPS.

-Killed in action 23 August 1918 and buried in Douchy-les-Ayette British Cemetery, France.
+Killed in Action on 23 August 1918 and buried in Douchy-Les-Ayette British Cemetery, France.

 MOFFAT, SAMUEL.
 PTE.
 GORDONS.

 Born 1893 in Balmaclellan, Kirkcudbrightshire.
-Son of Samuel and Elizabeth (Brown) Moffat of 32 King St. and later of 4 Turner's Terrace, Maxwelltwon.
-Samuel was a regular soldier who had enlisted in 1910.
+Son of Samuel and Elizabeth (Brown) Moffat of 32 King Street and of 4 Turner's Terrace, Maxwelltown.

-Missing in action 18 June 1915 and listed on Le Touret Memorial, France.
+Missing in Action on 18 June 1915 and named on the Le Touret Memorial, France.

 Born 1896 in Maxwelltown, Troqueer.
-Son of Peter and Catherine (Hamilton) Monaghan of 4 Maxwell St. Maxwelltown.
+Son of Peter and Catherine (Hamilton) Monaghan of 4 Maxwell Street, Maxwelltown.

-Missing in action 13 July 1915 and listed on the Helles Memorial, Gallipoli, Turkey.
+Missing in Action on 13 July 1915 and named on the Helles Memorial, Gallipoli, Turkey.

 and his brother

 Born 1885 in Maxwelltown, Troqueer.
-Son of Peter and Catherine (Hamilton) Monaghan of 4 Maxwell St. Maxwelltown.
+Son of Peter and Catherine (Hamilton) Monaghan of 4 Maxwell Street, Maxwelltown.

-Missing in action 4 July 1916 and listed on the Thiepval Memorial, France.
+Missing in Action on 4 July 1916 and named on the Thiepval Memorial to the Missing of the Somme, France.

 Back to top